invisiblestar/agentgateway/README.md

 ### How it Works

-External agents send requests that first pass through the API Gateway for initial routing.
+External agents send requests that first pass through the existing API Gateway for initial routing.
-The Gateway Agent verifies the content and context of each interaction, blocking unsafe requests and managing secure agent-to-agent communications.
+The Gateway Agent then verifies the content and context of each interaction, blocking unsafe requests and managing secure agent-to-agent communications.
 Internal responses are also checked for anomalies before being shared externally.

+The system architecture is designed for easy horizontal scalability: multiple Gateway Agent instances can be deployed to handle high volumes of agent-to-agent interactions while maintaining stable latency and high availability.
+This enables the platform to support a growing number of agents and conversations without performance degradation.

+We recommend monitoring key system metrics such as:
+- Request validation time (ms)
+- Anomaly detection rate (%)
+- Average agent-to-agent response latency (ms)
+- System throughput (requests per second)
+- Error rates (blocked vs allowed requests)

 ## Features